for Veterans and the Public

 If you have developed decompensated cirrhosis, your provider may discuss liver transplant with you.
 Your provider can answer questions and help you to decide if a transplant is right for you.
 Your provider will help you find out if your body can tolerate this operation, and, if it can, help you and your loved ones get ready for transplant surgery.

 What can you do about your cirrhosis?

-Check off the statements that show what you have done or are going to do to take care of your liver:
+Put a check in the boxes next to the statements that show what you have done or are going to do to take care of your liver:

 - I am not drinking alcohol or using drugs.

 - I always take the medications that my provider has ordered for me.
 I know their names and purpose.
+SEE MEDICATION SAFETY GUIDE

 - I tell my provider if I am taking over-the-counter or herbal medications.